-In the fall of 1939, my uncle, Mike Shinkaruk and his daughter Alexandra, were working in one of these fish camps.
+In the fall of 1939, my uncle, Mike Shinkaruk and his daughter Alexandra, were working on one of these fish camps.
 She came home for a visit.
 One evening they came over to our place and we were chatting all about the north and its perils.
-She says to me, "You know Andy these people, Harry and Mary Husak, that! work for are looking for a young lad as a bull cook, and I really think you would be the ideal person for that job.
+She says to me, "You know Andy these people, Harry and Mary Husak, that! work for are looking for a young lad as a bull cook, and I think you would be the ideal person for that job.
 The pay is good for a job like that.
 He pays, $60.00 a month and room and board."
-Well believe me, that was big money for a kid that had never been put on his own.
+Well, believe me, that was big money for a kid that had never been put on his own.
 So we sat down with dad and mom, Elko and Lena Boychuk, and talked it over for quite a while.
 The decision was made.

-I packed my pack sack with the few belongings that I had.
+I packed my packsack with the few belongings that I had.
 Three days later I was off to the northern wilderness; off to Dore Lake.
 When I finally reached my destination, which was Harry Husak's fishing camp, lo and behold it finally hit me like a ton of bricks.
 "Kid that's it.
 You are on your own; believe it or not".

 I was only a bull cook for about a week.
 Then Harry says to me, "You know what young lad I think I'll make a man out of you sooner than you think, cause one of the men I hired for fishing this winter got sick.
 So it looks like you'll have to come out fishing with us."
-That really tickled me pink, because I was going to be one of the guys, instead of just being a bull cook.
+That tickled me pink because I was going to be one of the guys, instead of just being a bull cook.
 One of these men, Ingwell Requel was his name, fished all his life.

 The season usually opened the first of December every year.
 It was quite the time.
 Every fishing camp would be all ready to go.
 At the first crack of dawn, the men would be gone like the wind, everyone trying for the best fishing grounds that they knew.
 Of course, first come first served.

-Lo and behold, my boss Harry, out smarted the rest of the fishermen that winter.
+Lo and behold, my boss Harry, outsmarted the rest of the fishermen that winter.
 We waited until midnight, that night of November 30, 1940.
 Our sleds were packed with nets, lines, weights and you name it whatever it took to put the nets in the water through the ice, we had it on the sleighs.
 The night was clear, crisp and cold, and the moon was nice and bright, which made it easy to see the jigger.
-The jigger was big ten foot plank, equipped with floats and springs.
+The jigger was a big ten-foot plank, equipped with floats and springs.
 As you pulled a rope it would slide under the ice.
 The ice was crystal clear blue and there was no snow, which made spotting the jigger easy.
-In fact we had to equip our boots with cleats to prevent us from slipping on the ice.
+We had to equip our boots with cleats to prevent us from slipping on the ice.
 We set all our nets before six o'clock in the morning.
 When the other fishermen, Geir Thordon and his three men and Verner Johnson and his six men, were coming out, we were already going home, with all our nets well marked.
 These fishermen were kind of put out about that.
 However, before many days went by, our tactics became quite a conversation piece, on how we outfoxed the rest of them.
 It was always a good topic for a laugh now and again.

-I was only supposed to go there for one winter, but it turned out I stayed there for six years, until I was called to the army in 1945.
+I was only supposed to go there for one winter, but it turned out I stayed there for six years until I was called to the army in 1945.
 As it was, I just nicely got down to the army and the war was over, so I bummed around Prince Albert.
 I worked for Burns and Company for a while, then I got the cry for the north again.
-I went for the second round of wilderness.
-Our camp was right on the water front.
+I went for the second round of the wilderness.
+Our camp was right on the waterfront.
 We were in a nice bay.
 The stretch of water in front of our camp was about half a mile across and believe me it sure was nice there in the summertime.
 You could see all kinds of animals and birds around the water.
 It was nothing to get up in the morning, come out of the bunkhouse and see a moose right in the yard.
 During fly season, the mosquitoes, sand flies and horse flies used to be so bad, that the deer, moose and elk used to come right in Harry's barns to get away from flies.

 It sure was nice after a hard day's work to sit around and generally shoot the breeze, while we were fixing nets, or making fish boxes.

 The most unique experiences I recall, was our trapping expeditions.
 One winter Harry came home from his trap line with a few pelts and among them was a beautiful male mink.
 He looked at this mink and says to me, "you know Andy if ever you could bring one of these male minks home alive, I will give you $50.00.
 Just think of the beautiful minks this male could produce if I turn him loose with my female minks".
 To my astounding surprise the very next morning it was my turn to go on the trap line.
-I got no more than about one and half miles from camp, when there he was, a nice male mink.
-He must have got caught just minutes before I got there, because his leg was not broken yet.
+I got no more than about one and a half miles from camp, when there he was, a nice male mink.
+He must have got caught just minutes before I got there because his leg was not broken yet.
 Right then my mind started to work a mile a minute, as to how to get this animal home without hurting him any further.
-I proceeded to out smart the animal, and just when I thought I had him, he got me right by my middle finger.
+I proceeded to outsmart the animal, and just when I thought I had him, he got me right by my middle finger.
 When a mink gets a hold of anything like that you have to knock him out to make him let go.
 I just let him have my finger till I got home.
 I held him over the pen, gave him a tap on the nose that knocked him colder than a mackerel.
-Believe me it sure was worth my while, as I think I really was the first trapper to get himself a deal like that.
+Believe me, it sure was worth my while, as I think I was the first trapper to get himself a deal like that.
 The litter that male produced was just ten times better than those from the domestic males.